teotikalki/sem-frame-buster/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The frame buster plugin for WordPress will thwart any attempt to load your site in a frame.

 == Description ==

+> *This plugin has been retired.
+No further development will occur on it.*

 The frame buster plugin for WordPress will thwart any attempt to load your site in a frame.